Kuree/pysv/docs/basics.rst

 .. warning::

-  For a small-scale simulation, especially with Verilator or no foreign modules are imported ending simulation without calling ``pysv_finalize()`` will be fine in most cases.
+  For a small-scale simulation, especially with Verilator or no foreign modules are imported, ending simulation without calling ``pysv_finalize()`` will be fine in most cases.
 However, it is the best practice to call it at the end of simulation.